Le Mars, Iowa

-Le Mars /ləˈmɑːrz/ is the county seat of Plymouth County, Iowa, United States.
+Le Mars /ləˈmɑːrz/ is a city and the county seat of Plymouth County, Iowa, United States.
 It is located on the Floyd River northeast of Sioux City.
 The population was 10,571 at the time of the 2020 census.
-Le Mars is part of the Sioux City metropolitan area.
+Le Mars is located within America Township and is part of the Sioux City metropolitan area.

 History

-Le Mars is the home of Wells Enterprises, Inc., world's largest producer of ice cream novelties in one location and is the "Ice Cream Capital of the World".
+Le Mars is the home of Wells Enterprises, Inc., world's largest producer of ice cream novelties in one location and claims to be the "Ice Cream Capital of the World."

+In 1866, Benjamin F. Betsworth was the first settler in the town which came to be known as Le Mars; he homesteaded on the Floyd River and built the town's first schoolhouse.

-Le Mars was platted in 1869, but no lots were sold until the Iowa Falls and Sioux City Railroad Company, a subsidiary of the Iowa Falls and Sioux City Railroad (later part of the Illinois Central Railroad), completed its trackage from Le Mars southwardly to Sioux City in 1870.
+Le Mars was platted three years later but no lots were sold until the Iowa Falls and Sioux City Railroad Company, a subsidiary of the Iowa Falls and Sioux City Railroad (later part of the Illinois Central Railroad), completed its trackage from Le Mars southwardly to Sioux City in 1870.